Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (Accounts) Rules, 2014, the information relating to the conservation of energy, technology absorption and foreign

-exchange earnings and outgo are provided in Annexure 8 forming part of this Annual Report.
+exchange earnings and outgo are provided in Annexure H forming part of this report.

-business, its size and the complexity of its operations.
-They provide reasonable assurance on the effectiveness
+its size and the complexity of its operations.
+They provide reasonable assurance on the effectiveness and efficiency

-and efficiency of its operations, reliability of financial reporting and compliance with the applicable laws and
+of its operations, reliability of financial reporting and compliance with the applicable laws and regulations.

-all regulatory guidelines in respect of the business, risk, branches and support functions.
-The internal control
+regulatory guidelines in respect of the business, risk, branches and support functions.
+The internal control systems

-systems are routinely tested and upgraded for both design and operational effectiveness by the Management and
+are routinely tested and upgraded for both design and operational effectiveness by the Management and are audited

 The Audit Committee of the Board of Directors of the Company reviews the adequacy and effectiveness of these